fotomash/zanalytics-quant/docs/gpt_llm/market_data_vector_native_bundle/README.md

 ## Overview

-This bundle provides a vector-native, LLM-action-ready API for market summary, technical indicators, and asset correlation, with both YAML and JSON schemas, and a Python implementation.
+This bundle provides a vector-native, LLM-action-ready API for market summary and asset correlation, with both YAML and JSON schemas, and a Python implementation.

 ## Files